We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Fig. 25.
 Nearest point connections between the letters.

-For complete list of outlining methods please read Outlines - Overview chapter .
+For a complete list of outline creation methods, see the Outlines - Overview chapter.

-Now we will add thin running stitch outlines to the logo.
-We will create outline that has two layers of stitches.
-We will draw the first layer and then use Studio functions to create the second layer of stitches automatically.
-Studio allows to use many creative types of outlines, but the simple thin running stitch outline is probably the most useful for the digitizing of company logos, because other types of outline (sample, border, sketch, etc.) require larger size to sew well.
+Now we'll add thin outlines, made up from running stitch, to the logo.
+We will create an outline that has two layers of stitches.
+We will draw the first layer, and then use Studio's features to create the second layer of stitches automatically.
+Studio allows you to use many creative types of outlines, but the simple thin running stitch outline is probably the most useful for digitizing corporate logos.
+Other types of the outlines (pattern, border, sketch, etc.) require a larger size to stitch well.

 Another type of outline that is frequently used is satin stitch outline.
 However, we do not need it for this logo.